dessalines/flowchat/README.md

 # TODO

-- private discussions
-  - schema for private_discussion_user
-  - add a thing similar to tag adding, but for private discussion users
 - Serving multiple discussions
   - All discussions have a single moderator, whoever created the channel.
     - For private, any emails that aren't in the system should get emailed a link to the discussion.